joemoose/dungeoneers.d20/docs/character.md

 Choose or roll d20 in the following Backstory table to determine your former profession and what misfortune befell you that pushed you into the life of adventuring.

 Also, think about their relationship with the other characters in the group, but you don’t have to decide all this now; developing your character as you play is okay.
-Don’t become too attached to your character; it’s a perilous and uncertain world.
+Don’t become too attached to your character; it’s a dangerous and uncertain world.

 ### Backstory Table